abcnorio/nspawn-aiml/Readme.md

 > This tutorial is no guarantee to be malware free, but it makes it alittle bit harder to be infected, and with a container it is harder to infect your whole system, get data, etc. and do damage in general.

 > [!IMPORTANT]
 > Make a backup of the container before starting with anything, and store it on a different device independent from the host.
-In case of infection, just wipe the container, boot from external live system, and scan your host as well thoroughly.
+In case of infection, just wipe the container, boot from external live system, and scan your host as well very thoroughly.
 Check the host carefully, and only then restart with the backup of the container.
 Store the AI/ML models outside of the host and perform another backup of it.

 ## Notes about browsers

-The following commands should be called from inside container as `root`.

-- A browser installations downloads a lot of stuff on your system...
-- So either restrict the browser via e.g. firejail/ flatpak/ snap or accept that it installs a lot of stuff
+The following considerations should remind us that a browser installations downloads a lot of stuff on a system.
+So either restrict the browser via e.g. firejail/ flatpak/ snap or accept that it installs a lot of stuff.

-An example - just a check what should be done BEFORE installation
+An example - just a check what should be done BEFORE installation.
+Work as `root`.

 ```bash
 apt-get install firefox-esr